prathmeshshirsat25/Stock-Data-Intelligence-Dashboard/README.md

 - For the `/compare` endpoint, you can test it directly via: `http://localhost:8000/api/compare?symbol1=INFY&symbol2=TCS`
 - Try toggling the "AI Predictions" switch on the main dashboard to visualize the projected forecast.

-# Stock-Data-Intelligence-Dashboard
-Full-stack financial market dashboard built with FastAPI, React, Vite, and SQLite.
-It fetches, processes, stores, and visualizes stock data through APIs, charts, company summaries, top movers, and trend insights, demonstrating backend, database, API, and frontend integration in one project.